10 Resume Verbs You Should Use Carefully

 4. “Spearhead”

-Seems like: what’s wrong with the verb “execute”?
+It seems like: what’s wrong with the verb “execute”?
 Frankly speaking, there’s not such a great difference between those two, but the “spearhead” carries more action and HR managers like that.

 5. “Integrate”